 Clear up your credit lines and pay off the purchases you made over the holiday season.
 Put yourself on a stricter debt payoff plan specifically to pay off the debt you accumulated over the holidays.
 Cleaning up this debt quickly can put you in a much better financial position for the rest of the year.

-In fact, making all of these seven moves to spring clean your finances will help you breathe easier for the rest of 2014 and beyond.
+In fact, making all of these seven moves to spring clean your finances will help you breathe easier.